operator-framework/java-operator-sdk/docs/content/en/blog/releases/v5-release.md

 ## Changes in low-level APIs

-### Patch status with Server Side Apply
+### Server Side Apply

 [Server Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) is now a first-class citizen in the framework and the default approach for patching the status resource.
+That means patching the resource or it's status through `UpdateControl` and adding the finalizer in the background.

 Migration from a non-SSA based patching to an SSA based one can be problematic.
+Make sure you test the transition when you migrate from older version of the frameworks.
 To continue to use a non-SSA based on, set [ConfigurationService.useSSAToPatchPrimaryResource](https://github.com/operator-framework/java-operator-sdk/blob/1635c9ea338f8e89bacc547808d2b409de8734cf/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L462) to `false`.

-See problematic cases, and how to handle them in [StatusPatchSSAMigrationIT](https://github.com/operator-framework/java-operator-sdk/blob/1635c9ea338f8e89bacc547808d2b409de8734cf/operator-framework/src/test/java/io/javaoperatorsdk/operator/baseapi/statuspatchnonlocking/StatusPatchSSAMigrationIT.java).
+See some identified problematic migration cases and how to handle them in [StatusPatchSSAMigrationIT](https://github.com/operator-framework/java-operator-sdk/blob/1635c9ea338f8e89bacc547808d2b409de8734cf/operator-framework/src/test/java/io/javaoperatorsdk/operator/baseapi/statuspatchnonlocking/StatusPatchSSAMigrationIT.java).

-### Adding finalizer with Server Side Apply

 ### Event Sources